Users

 The Thinkwise Platform provides various authentication types: RDBMS, Windows, Kerberos, IAM and External.

-IAM authentication is intended to simplify the administration of large numbers of Intelligent Application Manager users.
+• IAM authentication is intended to simplify the administration of large numbers of Intelligent Application Manager users.
 IAM authentication users are only registered in the Intelligent Application Manager and not in the database.
 During login, the account details are validated in the Intelligent Application Manager.
 The password is securely stored in the IAM database.
-The task Update password can be used by an administrator to set or update this password.
+Select the task Update password to set or update the password.

-To specify a different authentication type for an application database, set the Authentication extended property of the application in IAM.
+To specify a different authentication type for an application database, set the extended property Authentication of the application in IAM.
+See Extended properties.

 Country, location, and department